xtekky/gpt4free/README.md

 ```

 3. (Recommended) Create a Python virtual environment:
-You can follow the [Python official documentation](https://docs.python.org/3/tutorial/venv.html) for virtual environments .
+You can follow the [Python official documentation](https://docs.python.org/3/tutorial/venv.html) for virtual environments.

 ```